Coerced Confessions in Chicago

 During police questioning, a criminal suspect is typically in a vulnerable position.
 In your case, you may have been tired and confused, extremely concerned for your future, and anxious to resolve the situation as quickly as possible.
 You may also have been unaware of the extent of your civil rights and how to exercise them.

 When interrogators use intimidation and threats of physical violence to extract a confession, the suspect may have grounds for a lawsuit.
 This is especially true in cases of police brutality where the interrogators essentially torture the suspect into confessing guilt.
-Such testimony is generally not admissible as evidence in criminal prosecution, as you have a right under the Fifth Amendment against making self-incriminating statements.

 Chicago civil rights attorney Bill Foutris has a background representing police officers in civil rights lawsuits, and he knows how to investigate for evidence of their wrongdoing.
 He has secured favorable outcomes in many cases where it was a matter of the client's word against the cops' word.
 He is ready to meet with you to begin work on your claim.